Temitopesam1/Temitopesam1/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on My Portfolio Project
-- 🌱 I’m currently learning Nodejs, Python
-- 👯 I’m looking to collaborate on Any Open Source or personal project
-- 🤔 I’m looking for help with Jobs or internships
 - 💬 Ask me about Anything Backend Development
 - 📫 How to reach me: my socials
 - 😄 Pronouns: He/Him